 It is also very common for a child to form an attachment to their shoes.
 It can help to explain to them that they are getting a spare pair of shoes, or a new pair to help them run fast, then gradually transition to the new pair.

 My child only wants to wear Crocs or wellies - is this ok?

-A correctly fitting pair of shoes will offer support and allow the feet to grow and develop naturally, leaving your little one free to run, jump and explore without impediment.
+A correctly fitting pair of shoes will offer the right support and allow feet to grow and develop naturally, leaving your little one free to run, jump and explore without impediment.

 I run a playgroup and would like you to come and run a pop-up.
 Would you be interested?